thrackle-io/rules-engine/docs/userGuides/rules/TRANSFER-COUNTER.md

 ###### *see [ERC721Handler](../../../src/client/token/ERC721/ProtocolERC721Handler.sol)*
 ### Events

-- **ProcotolRuleCreated(bytes32 indexed ruleType, uint32 indexed ruleId, bytes32[] extraTags)** emitted when a Transfer counter rule has been added.
+- **ProcotolRuleCreated(bytes32 indexed ruleType, uint32 indexed ruleId, bytes32[] extraTags)**
+    - Emitted when: A Transfer counter rule has been added.
 For this rule:
+    - Parameters:
         - ruleType: NFT_TRANSFER.
         - index: the rule index set by the Protocol.
         - extraTags: an empty array.

-- **ApplicationHandlerApplied(bytes32 indexed ruleType, address indexed handlerAddress, uint32 ruleId)** emitted when a Transfer counter rule has been added.
+- **event ApplicationHandlerActionApplied(bytes32 indexed ruleType, ActionTypes action, uint32 indexed ruleId)**:
+    - Emitted when: A Transfer counter rule has been added.
 For this rule:
+    - Parameters:
         - ruleType: NFT_TRANSFER.
-    - handlerAddress: the address of the asset handler where the rule has been applied
+        - action: the protocol action the rule is being applied to.
         - ruleId: the ruleId set for this rule in the handler.

-- **ApplicationHandlerActivated(bytes32 indexed ruleType, address indexed handlerAddress)** emitted when a Transfer counter rule has been activated in an asset handler:
+- **event ApplicationHandlerActionApplied(bytes32 indexed ruleType, ActionTypes action, uint32 indexed ruleId)**:
+    - Emitted when: A Transfer counter rule has been activated in an asset handler:
+    Parameters:
         - ruleType: NFT_TRANSFER.
-    - handlerAddress: the address of the asset handler where the rule has been activated.
+        - action: the protocol action for which the rule is being activated.

 ### Dependencies